 School-wide Expectations for Students

 Classroom Hallways Cafeteria Gymnasium and Restroom Assemblies

 Library

 Be on time Walk on the right Walk at all Enter and exit in Only 2 Enter and exit

 and begin the side of the times. an orderly students in the in an orderly

 Jaguar hallway. fashion. restroom at a fashion.

 Jumpstart Enter and exit in time.

 immediately Walk directly to an orderly Go to your Sit in your

 upon entering your destination. manner. designated areas.
 Throw trash designated

 the classroom. away. area.

-Keep voices low Keep voices low.
+Keep your voice Keep voices low.
 Keep hands, feet,

-Bring during transitions. and objects to Respect each Watch for hand
+Bring low during and objects to Respect each Watch for hand

-materials to Clean up your yourself. other's signals to stop
+materials to transitions.
+Clean up your yourself. other's signals to stop

-class and be Show respect to area after eating. privacy. talking.
+class and be area after eating. privacy. talking.

-prepared to others in the Respect school
+prepared to Show respect to Respect school

-learn. hallway.
-Throw trash property.
+learn. others in the Throw trash property.
 Use the Respect the

-away. restroom speaker.
+hallway. away. restroom speaker.

-Participate Have a hall pass Report problems quickly.
+Participate Report problems quickly.
 Flush.

-and be when you leave Use eating to school staff.
+and be Have a hall pass Use eating to school staff.
 Keep hands,

-involved in the classroom utensils Throw trash in feet, and
+involved in when you leave utensils Throw trash in feet, and

-your learning. during appropriately. the trash can. objects to
+your learning. the classroom appropriately. the trash can. objects to

-instructional yourself.
+during yourself.

-Respect times.
-Report problems Respect school
+Respect instructional Report problems Respect school

-yourself and to school staff. property.
+yourself and times. to school staff. property.
 Report

-others.
-Respect school problems to
+others. problems to

-property and Avoid using school staff.
+Respect school Avoid using school staff.

-Report other's property. the restroom
+Report property and the restroom

-problems to during
+problems to other's property. during

+school staff. transition

-school staff.
-Keep hands, feet, transition
+Keep hands, feet, times.

-and objects to times.
 Obtain a

-yourself. hallway pass
+and objects to hallway pass

-from your
+yourself. from your

+D (11 teacher once

-Report problems teacher once
+Report problems the bell rings.

-to school staff. the bell rings.
+to school staff.

 Avoid bringing

 cell phones

 into the

 restroom.